jinjagit/blogger/README.md

 To further confirm this, I created a couple of orphaned tags (by creating an article with 2 new, unique tags), and then inserted <code><%= "#{tag.taggings.count}" %></code> into the <code>@tags.each do |tag|</code> in the tags index view.
 Sure enough, the two orphaned tags had 0 taggings associated, (and the non-orphans had 1 or more taggings associated).

 Thus, it would be trivial to filter out orphaned tags from the tags index view using a conditional; <code><% if tag.taggings.count != 0 %></code>, but that wouldn't actually remove the tags!
 In this app, that wouldn't matter, but in another context a database table could be filling with a large number of orphaned items which are never removed.
-Really, the tag needs removing when the article is deleted, which means the delete method in the articles controller needs to trigger a check for whether associated tags have only one tagging associated, and if so, then trigger the deletion of any such tags.
+Really, the tag needs removing when the article is deleted, which means the delete method in the articles controller needs to trigger a check for whether each associated tag has only one tagging associated, and if so, then trigger the deletion of any such tag(s).

 After some experimenting, I achieved this by inserting the following code into the delete method of [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb), _before_ <code>@article.destroy</code> is called: